tassyk/security/Security-Tools.md

 - [Security Task Manager](https://www.neuber.com/taskmanager/francais/index.html?ref=fichier.net) : Security Task Manager detects viruses and Trojans that may be similar to Windows processes
 - [immuniweb](https://www.immuniweb.com/free/) : Set of Free Security Tests
 for Web, Mobile and Domain Security
+- [BloodHound](https://bloodhound.readthedocs.io/en/latest/index.html) : BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory environment
+- [Hybrid analysis](https://www.hybrid-analysis.com/) : This is a free malware analysis service for the community that detects and analyzes unknown threats using a unique Hybrid Analysis technology
+- [joesandbox](https://www.joesandbox.com/) : (Online) Joe Sandbox detects and analyzes potential malicious files and URLs on Windows, Android, Mac OS, Linux, and iOS for suspicious activities
+- [FEODO Tracker](https://feodotracker.abuse.ch/) : Feodo Tracker is a project of abuse.ch with the goal of sharing botnet C&C servers associated with the Feodo malware family (Dridex, Emotet/Heodo).
+- [pestudio](https://www.winitor.com/) : The goal of pestudio is to spot suspicious artifacts within executable files in order to ease and accelerate Malware Initial Assessment.

 ### Docker security
 - [Dagda](https://github.com/eliasgranderubio/dagda) : Scan de vulnérabilités docker